TycheSoftwares/woocommerce-call-for-price/readme.txt

 1. Empty price replaced by "Call for Price".

 == Changelog ==

+= 3.4.0 - 26/07/2022 =
+* Fix - An error is coming on the variable product with the WooCommerce Stripe Gateway plugin as active.
+* Fix - PHP warnings errors in the log.

 = 3.3.1 - 02/11/2021 =
 * Enhancement - Able to change the Call for Price text coming on the products page from the general settings.